alist-org/docs/docs/faq/why.md

 ### Why does it prompt System error: SyntaxError: Invalid regular expression: /?/: Nothing to repeat

-Your oil monkey answering plug-in conflicts, just close it [**For details, click to view**](https://github.com/alist-org/alist/discussions/2399)
+Your Tampermonkey answering plug-in conflicts, just close it [**For details, click to view**](https://github.com/alist-org/alist/discussions/2399)

 ### What is the difference between the two uploads?